 But most of all when patients talk about my Dad it was about his legendary stories.
 He was a great story teller.
 His intuitive nature and laid back style seemed to put people at ease.
 And that’s the way he liked it.

 My best memories of my Dad was sharing his great love for the outdoors.
-It king_fatherwasn’t unusual for him to be gone from sun up to sun down with only his home made duck jerky and a few flies in his vest.
+It wasn’t unusual for him to be gone from sun up to sun down with only his home made duck jerky and a few flies in his vest.
 He always knew where the fish were, but didn’t mention it much.

 After recently graduating from dental school I remember asking him what made a good dentist.
 He looked at me and without hesitation said one thing, “tell the truth.”
 The answer didn’t surprise me, that’s the way he was.